 - Example: A tutor cannot create a session that particularly targets a group of people or is based on hate.

-- Sessions cannot exclude learners based on their beliefs or divide learners based on their beliefs.
-This includes sessions on religion and politics that go beyond the history and facts underlying them.
+- Sessions cannot exclude learners, or divide learners based on their beliefs.

-- Example: A tutor cannot host a session on why they converted to a particular religion and their experiences in doing so.
-While important, schoolhouse.world is not the appropriate place for such personal stories, which might be construed by people of other religions as promoting the religion and excluding them.
+- Example: A tutor cannot host a session on why they converted to a particular religion or joined a political party, and their experiences in doing so.
+While important, Schoolhouse.world is not the appropriate place for such personal stories, which might be construed by people with other beliefs as excluding them.